1kalisem1/Project-number-1/READMEscratch_8.md

 ## Getting Started
 hello

-These instructions will [do something] on your local machine for [development/experimentation/demo]
+These instructions will print out the lone_sum on your local machine.

 ### Prerequisites

-The InteractiveGuessingGame project requires Python, Pycharm V3.7 to run.
+The scratch_8 project requires Python, Pycharm V3.7 to run.
 The links bellow will install the presequisites.

 https://www.python.org/downloads/